Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Results

-In figure~\ref{fig:mzztoponly}, we show the invariant mass distribution for this process considering only diagrams of class A${}_h$, i.e.\ we select one- and two-loop contributions to the amplitude for which both $Z$ bosons couple to the same closed massive top-quark loop.
+In Fig.~\ref{fig:mzztoponly}, we show the invariant mass distribution for this process considering only diagrams of class A${}_h$, i.e.\ contributions involving both $Z$ bosons coupled to the same closed top-quark loop.
 The shaded bands indicate the scale uncertainty.
 We find that the massive NLO corrections are large, enhancing the top-only cross section by a factor of $1.8$ at $\sqrt{s}=13$ TeV hadronic center-of-mass energy.
 The NLO corrections to the $Z$-boson invariant mass distribution are large but rather flat; they amount to a factor 2 increase in the distribution near the $ZZ$ production threshold and decrease to a factor of around 1.7 at $1$ TeV.
-For the corresponding integrated cross-section at $\sqrt{s} = 13\, \mathrm{TeV}$ we obtain, $\sigma_{\mathrm{LO}}^{\mathrm{A}_h} = 19.00^{+29.4\%}_{-21.4\%}$ fb, $\sigma_{\mathrm{NLO}}^{\mathrm{A}_h} = 34.46(6)^{+16.4\%}_{-14.4\%}$ fb, where the number in parenthesis indicates the statistical Monte-Carlo error.
+For the corresponding integrated cross section at $\sqrt{s} = 13\, \mathrm{TeV}$ we obtain, $\sigma_{\mathrm{LO}}^{\mathrm{A}_h} = 19.00^{+29.4\%}_{-21.4\%}$ fb, $\sigma_{\mathrm{NLO}}^{\mathrm{A}_h} = 34.46(6)^{+16.4\%}_{-14.4\%}$ fb, where the number in parenthesis indicates the statistical Monte Carlo error.